Psalm 132

 Verse 14 declares Zion as מְנוּחָתִי עֲדֵי עַד — "my resting place forever and ever."
 The phrase עֲדֵי עַד is an intensified form of "forever," emphasizing the absolute permanence of the choice.
 What David called a מָקוֹם ("place") God now calls a מְנוּחָה — a place of rest, resonant with the Sabbath theology of Genesis 2:2 and the promised-land rest of Deuteronomy 12:9.
 For God to "rest" in Zion is not to cease from activity but to take up settled, covenant residence — to be at home among his people.

 Verse 16 answers verse 9 directly.
 In verse 9 the congregation prayed: "May your priests be clothed with righteousness."
 In verse 16 God answers: וְכֹהֲנֶיהָ אַלְבִּישׁ יֶשַׁע — "her priests I will clothe with salvation."
 The shift from צֶדֶק ("righteousness") in the petition to יֶשַׁע ("salvation, deliverance") in the divine answer is significant.
 The two are closely related in prophetic theology (cf. Isaiah 61:10), but the divine response exceeds the human petition: righteousness is asked for, and salvation is given.
-Simultaneously, the priests' clothing contrasts with the clothing of enemies in verse 18 — the anointed's enemies will be wrapped in shame (בֹּשֶׁת) while his priests are clothed in salvation (יֶשַׁע).
+The priests' clothing also contrasts with the enemies' in verse 18 — the anointed's enemies will be wrapped in shame (בֹּשֶׁת) while his priests are clothed in salvation (יֶשַׁע).

-Zechariah's father blessed God who had "raised up a horn of salvation for us in the house of his servant David" (Luke 1:69) — a direct allusion to this verse, applying it to the birth of John the Baptist's cousin Jesus.
-The entire verse 17 is a compressed Messianic oracle, promising that in Zion God will cause the Davidic line to generate its ultimate king.
+Zechariah's father blessed God who had "raised up a horn of salvation for us in the house of his servant David" (Luke 1:69) — a direct allusion to this verse, applied now to the birth of Jesus.
+The entire verse 17 is a compressed Messianic oracle, promising that in Zion God will cause the Davidic line to bring forth its final king.

 The second half of verse 17 introduces the נֵר — "lamp" — as a symbol for the Davidic dynasty. עָרַכְתִּי נֵר לִמְשִׁיחִי — "I have set a lamp in order for my anointed one."
 To "prepare a lamp" is to ensure a light will not go out — it is a promise of dynastic continuity.
 This lamp imagery appears elsewhere in connection with David: 2 Samuel 21:17 ("you shall not go to battle with us, lest you extinguish the lamp of Israel"), 1 Kings 11:36 ("that David my servant may always have a lamp before me in Jerusalem"), and 2 Kings 8:19 ("he promised to give a lamp to him and his sons forever").
 The lamp is the opposite of extinction — it is the perpetual, tended flame of David's line.

 Verse 18 closes with the sharp contrast between the enemies' shame and the king's gleaming crown: וְעָלָיו יָצִיץ נִזְרוֹ — "but upon him his crown will gleam."
-The verb יָצִיץ means "to blossom, to gleam, to shine forth" — the same root as the word for a flower's blossoming.
+The verb יָצִיץ means "to blossom, to gleam, to shine forth" — the same root as the word for a flower in bloom.
 The נֶזֶר ("crown, diadem") of the anointed will not tarnish or fall; it will shine.
-This final image — enemies wrapped in shame, the anointed one's crown flashing with light — brings the psalm to a triumphant liturgical close.
+This final image — enemies wrapped in shame, the anointed one's crown flashing with light — brings the psalm to a decisive liturgical close.

 Interpretations